 Our business consists of providing consistent two-sided liquidity to market participants across numerous geographies, asset classes and products.
 In addition, in the normal course of our business we, as an agent, execute transactions with, and on behalf of, other brokers and dealers.
 See Part II, Item 7A. - "Quantitative and Qualitative Disclosures about Market Risk - Credit Risk."
-In the event of a systemic market event resulting from large price movements or otherwise, certain market participants may not be able to meet their obligations to their trading counterparties, who, in turn, may not be able to meet their obligations to their other trading counterparties, which could lead to major defaults by one or more market participants.
-Many trades in the securities markets, and an increasing number of trades in the over-the-counter derivatives markets, are cleared through central counterparties.
+In the event of a systemic market event resulting from large price movements or otherwise, certain market participants may not be able to meet their obligations to their trading counterparties, who, in turn, may not be able to meet their obligations to their trading counterparties, who, in turn, may not be able to meet their obligations to their trades in the over-the-counter derivatives markets, are cleared through central counterparties.
 These central counterparties assume and specialize in managing counterparty performance risk relating to such trades.
 However, even when trades are cleared in this manner, there can be no assurance that a clearinghouse's risk management methodology will be adequate to manage one or more defaults.
 Given the counterparty performance risk that is concentrated in central clearing parties, any failure by a clearinghouse to properly manage a default could lead to a systemic market failure.
 If trading counterparties do not meet their obligations, including to us, or if any central clearing parties fail to properly manage defaults by market participants, we could suffer a material adverse effect on our business, financial condition, results of operations and cash flows.